 2.3.2.7.d.
 No ASW (Bay 1 Closed):

-On or after August 1, when day average project outflow drops below 35 kcfs and is forecasted to stay below 35 kcfs for at least 3 days, close the ASW and spill per patterns in Table LGS-10 (No ASW).
+On or after June 21 (start of summer spill), when day average project outflow drops below 50 kcfs and is forecasted to stay below 50 kcfs for at least 3 days, close the ASW and spill per patterns in Table LGS-10 (No ASW).

-The ASW will not be closed before August 1 even if the low flow criteria are achieved to avoid impacting subyearling migration unless an adult passage delay is observed or due to unit operational constraints at low flow.
-Closing the ASW prior to August 1 will be coordinated through FPOM by CENWW-OD-T.
+The ASW will not be closed before June 21 even if the low flow criteria are achieved to avoid impacting subyearling migration.

-Re-open the ASW in high crest if day average project outflow subsequently increases above 35 kcfs and is forecasted to stay above 35 kcfs for 3 or more days.
+Re-open the ASW in high crest if day average project outflow subsequently increases above 50 kcfs and is forecasted to stay above 50 kcfs for 3 or more days.
 Continue to open and close the ASW according to these criteria for the remainder of the summer spill season.